 Japanese $1,000 bill

-During World War II, the Japanese would confiscate all local currency and issue military backed notes.
-This bill appears to be from after the Japanese invaded Malaysia, which coincided with the attack of Pearl Harbor, December 7, 1942.
+During World War II, the Japanese would confiscate all local currency and would issue military backed notes.
+This bill appears to be from after the Japanese invaded Malaysia, which coincided with the attack of Pearl Harbor, December 7, 1941.

 It's odd, and considered note-worthy to me, because the bill was printed by the Japanese, written in English, used in Malaysia, and marked as dollars .